Who Can You Sue for a Tire Blowout?

 Who Is Liable for a Tire Blowout?

 When the tire blowout occurs, a lawsuit can be brought against the trucker or the trucking company for failing to inspect and maintain the tire's condition or against the manufacturer of a tire that may have been put on the truck in a defective condition.
 Sometimes, such as in cases with 18 wheelers, there are so many tires that one blown tire does not affect the vehicle that significantly, but this is not always the case.

 The truck driver is always responsible for inspecting their vehicle before driving at all times.
-Failure to do so could result in the truck driver overlooking a serious tire flaw or another defect.
+Failure to do so could result in missing a serious tire flaw or another defect.

 Truck drivers could specifically be liable in cases when:

 They failed to uphold their duty to inspect.

 Drivers are legally required to inspect their vehicle for any noticeable problems.
 Tires can have visible signs of wear and tear on them that can alert drivers to the need to update their tires, such as cracks, being threadbare, or other issues.

 They failed to hold their duty to not drive with defective equipment.

 A driver should be aware of whether or not their tires are defective, especially a commercial driver.
 Any recalls or notices from a tire seller or manufacturer should be acted upon promptly so that these defective tires can be repaired or replaced.